Kahramanmaraş Province

 Kahramanmaraş Province (Kahramanmaraş ili) is a province and metropolitan municipality of Turkey.
 Its area is 14,520 km^{2}, and its population is 1,177,436 (2022).
 Its provincial capital is the city of Kahramanmaraş, and the traffic code is 46.
-In 2023, Its Pazarcık and Elbistan districts were home to the 2023 Turkey–Syria earthquakes causing major damage to the city with 50K+ deaths.
+Its Pazarcık and Elbistan districts were impacted by the 2023 Turkey–Syria earthquakes, causing major damage to the city with more than 50,000 deaths.